rrgarciach/angularjs_webpack/README.md

 - Break down todo.component.js into smaller components.

-NOTE: This is a non working app; Required/mandatory configurations and setups are missing and should be considered as pseudocode.
+NOTE: This is a non working app; Required/mandatory configurations and setups are missing.